Personal injury claims related to last month’s ceiling collapse at London’s Apollo Theatre could top £1 million, experts say.

 The Apollo Theatre ceiling collapse is clearly a highly unusual case, but the personal injury claims surrounding the case will be dealt with in much the same way as the more common incidents solicitors are presented with.

-Sheldon Davidson Solicitors are very experienced in a range of personal injury cases, and we work hard to ensure that you receive the compensation you deserve.
+Sheldon Davidson Solicitors are very experienced in a range of personal injury cases, including everything from raid traffic accident claims to medical negligence claims, and we work hard to ensure that you receive the compensation you deserve.